 Service provider SOA issues M-ACTION subscriptionVersionModify to the NPAC SMS lnpSubscriptions object to update the version.
 The NPAC SMS validates the data.

-If validation is successful, NPAC SMS will M-SET the attributes modified in the subscriptionVersionNPAC object and set the subscriptionModifiedTimeStamp.
+If validation is successful, NPAC SMS will update the attributes modified in the subscriptionVersionNPAC object and set the subscriptionModifiedTimeStamp.

-The NPAC SMS will issue an M-SET response.

 The old service provider SOA returns M-EVENT-REPORT confirmation to the NPAC SMS.

 The new service provider SOA returns M-EVENT-REPORT confirmation to the NPAC SMS.